 Contracting Procedures

 Signature Authorization Form

+Additional Information

 Exceptions

 Section 1: Definitions

 Contract – as defined in the NSHE Procedures Manual, Chapter 5, Section 3:

 “A contract is an agreement between two or more persons (or entities) that creates an obligation to do or not to do a particular thing.
 Its essential components are competent parties (persons or entities legally capable of contracting), subject matter (the purpose of the contract), a legal consideration (the inducement to contract, usually money or something of value, but also including mere promises to perform something or refrain from doing something), mutuality of agreement (all parties must voluntarily enter the contract) and mutuality of obligation (all parties are obligated to do something or not to do something they otherwise have a right to do).